rrmhearts/linux-driver-examples/README.md

 Notice these things about non-platform drivers
 1. register and interrupt addresses are dynamically allocated by the PCI system, no device tree is used
 2. the correct driver is selected by the PCI vendor:device ID.
-This is baked into every device, and vendors must ensure uniqueness.
+Each device must have the ID included in the software.
+Vendors must ensure uniqueness through a registration process.
+(Microsoft uses these ids for Plug and Play Technologies.)
-3. we can insert and remove the PCI device with device_add edu and device_del edu as we can in real life.
+3. we can insert and remove the PCI device with `device_add` and `device_del` as we can in real life.
 Probing is not automatic, but can be done after boot with echo 1 > /sys/bus/pci/rescan.